tkoz0/tkoz0/README.md

 Hello there.
-I completed my B.S. degree in Math+CS at RPI.
-I like pure math, algorithms, and problem solving in general.
+I completed my B.S. degree in Math+CS at RPI and M.S. degree in Applied Math also at RPI.
+I like pure math and algorithms.

-Currently, I am a graduate student at RPI studying for a M.S. degree in Applied Mathematics.

-Some of my programming interests are grid logic puzzles and fractals.

 <!--
 **tkoz0/tkoz0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.